-MISSISSIPPI DELTA COMMUNITY COLLEGE ELECTRONICS TECHNOLOGY A.A.S.
+ELECTRONICS TECHNOLOGY A.A.S.
 DEGREE

-Electronics Technology is a program of study that prepares individuals to support electrical engineers and other professionals in the design, development, and testing of electrical circuits, devices and systems.
+Electronics Technology is a program of study that prepares individuals to support electrical engineers and other professionals in the design, development, and testing of electrical circuits, devices, and systems.
 Included is instruction in model and prototype development and testing; systems analysis and integration; application of engineering data; and the preparation of report and test results.

-Students must submit a composite score of 16 or higher on the Enhanced ACT.
+Students must submit a composite score of 16 or higher on the ACT.
 A minimum ACT score of 16 is also required on the mathematical usage and reading sections.
-Exceptions may be made with instructor permission for students that do not meet entrance requirements.
-In addition to these ACT requirements, re-admit or transfer students must have a 2.0 cumulative quality point average.
+Exceptions may be made with instructor permission for students who do not meet entrance requirements.
+In addition to these ACT requirements, re-admit or transfer students must have a 2.0 cumulative grade point average.